kumralcem/croakerType/README.md

 croaker configure  # Interactive setup wizard
 ```

-## Compositor Compatibility
+## How It Works

-### Text Insertion
+### Text Output

-- **KDE Plasma**: ✅ Full support - automatic text insertion works reliably via `wtype`
-- **Hyprland/Sway**: ✅ Full support - automatic text insertion works reliably via `wtype`
-- **GNOME**: ⚠️ **Limited support** - GNOME doesn't support the virtual keyboard protocol.
-Automatic insertion may fail, and you may need to paste manually with Ctrl+V. The daemon will notify you when text is ready.
+**Important**: croaker copies transcribed text to your clipboard.
+Automatic pasting is unreliable across platforms, so you should paste manually with Ctrl+V after recording.

+- **All platforms**: Text is copied to clipboard using `wl-copy` (Wayland clipboard utility)
+- **Automatic pasting**: The daemon attempts automatic insertion on some compositors (KDE, Hyprland) but this often fails or is blocked by security policies
+- **Recommended workflow**: Use "clipboard" mode and paste manually with Ctrl+V when you see the tray icon turn green

 ### Visual Feedback